ryanmcgrath/wii-js/readme.md

 ```

 Debugging Javascript on the Wii is also nothing short of incredibly annoying, so I've made some efforts to patch this
-up and make life a bit earier.
+up and make life a bit easier.
 My typical debugging strategy with any Wii-related code would always start with
 the following.
 The first thing to do is set the Wii listener to run in debug mode, like so:

 ``` javascript